monerodocs/md/docs/technical-specs.md

 ## Block reward

 * smoothly decreasing and subject to penalties for blocks greater then median size of the last 100 blocks (M100)
-* ~3.1 XMR as of Feb 2019; for the current reward check the coinbase transaction of the [latest block](https://xmrchain.net/)
+* ~1.6 XMR as of June 2020; for the current reward check the coinbase transaction of the [latest block](https://xmrchain.net/)

 ## Block size

 * dynamic
 * maximum of two times the median size of the last 100 blocks (2 * M100)
-* ~20KB as of Feb 2019; check [the latest block size](https://bitinfocharts.com/comparison/monero-size.html#3m)
+* ~50KB as of June 2020; check [the latest block size](https://bitinfocharts.com/comparison/monero-size.html#3m)

 ## Emission curve

 ### Main emission

 * first, the main emission is about to produce ~18.132 million coins by the end of May 2022
-* as of Feb 2019 the emission is about 15 XMR per 10 minutes
+* as of June 2020 the emission is about 8 XMR per 10 minutes
 * see [charts and details](https://www.reddit.com/r/Monero/comments/512kwh/useful_for_learning_about_monero_coin_emission/)

 ### Tail emission